Unusual Options Activity Insight: iShares iBoxx $ High Yield Corporate Bond ETF | Benzinga

 Unusual Options Activity Insight: iShares iBoxx $ High Yield Corporate Bond ETF

-On Tuesday, shares of iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) saw unusual options activity.
-After the option alert, the stock price moved down to $87.33.
+iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) shares experienced unusual options activity on Thursday.
+The stock price moved up to $87.39 following the option alert.

 - Sentiment: BULLISH